“I’d lost everything I had worked so hard to have in my life in a few short months because of my behaviour and bad choices.”

 “It was amazing to be part of something again.
 At this stage I literally couldn’t feed my cat.”

-There was sustained support and development during the three-phase programme.
-Firstly, Shaun was assigned an Outreach Worker who worked to stabilise the chaos in his life.
-Together they set clear and measurable goals to work towards in the build-up to Phase 2 – the wilderness journey.
+Through sustained support development and learning Shaun worked to stabilise the chaos in his life and set clear and measurable goals to work towards.

 This setting - far removed from participants' everyday environments - gives people the chance to tackle physical, emotional and social challenges.
 These challenges are carefully designed to encourage learning and development, to help participants increase their aspirations, confidence and motivation, and to develop a range of skills for life, learning and work.